polterguy/magic.data.common/README.md

 database type of choice from your _"appsettings.json"_ file will be used, substituting its `{database}` parts with the database of your choice.

-Inside of this, which actually is a lambda **[eval]** invocation, you can use any of the other slots, requiring an existing and open database connection to function.
+Inside of this slot, which actually is a lambda **[eval]** invocation, you can use any of the other slots, requiring an existing and open database connection to function.
 You can see an example below.

 ```